timothyhull/breadpool-champs-app/docs/index.md

     - I respect my opponent, although I do not fear them on any stage.
     - I seek to challenge my opponent at the highest levels because I'm driven to "win," and I do whatever it takes to be successful on the biggest stages.
     - "Winning" means my peers and I supported safe, fair, and gameplay in which the competing teams feel like they control the outcome.
+    - I give my all to be the best teammate anyone has ever had, someone who my peers trust, feel safe with, and enjoy being around, and the most humble empathetic official anyone has ever known.

 ??? info "2.
 Extreme Positivity"